zephir-lang/zephir/README.md

 Zephir Language
 ===============

-Zephir is a high level language that eases the creation and maintanibility of C-extensions for PHP.
+Zephir is a high level language that eases the creation and maintainability of C-extensions for PHP.
 Zephir extensions are exported to C code that can be compiled and optimized by major C compilers such as gcc/clang/vc++.
 Functionality is exposed to the PHP language.
-Zephir aims for near full interoperatibily with existing PHP code.
+Zephir aims for near full interoperability with existing PHP code.

 * Both dynamic/static typing
 * Reduced execution overhead compared with full interpretation